GCBallesteros/quaternions/docs/workflows/point-nadir-with-y-axis-pointing-north.md

 2. **OrientedPoints** may have a _camera_ that by default is pointed in the direction of the z-axis of the body frame.
-We can access the pointing direction (if a camera has been added to the point) via the `cameraBodyDirection`
+We can access the pointing direction (if a camera has been added to the point) via the `cameraBodyAxis` getter.

 ## 3. Visualizing the Results